PotatoLabs/git-redate/README.md

 - `redate.commits`: takes a positive integer.
 Used as the default number of commits to edit.
 - `redate.debug`: takes a boolean value.
 When enabled, `git redate` defaults to issuing extra diagnostic information to standard error.
 - `redate.limit`: takes a positive integer.
 Used as the default number of commits to modify in a single `git filter-branch` operation.
+- `redate.original`: takes a namespace.
+Used as the namespace where the re-dated commits will be stored.[^git-filter-branch-help]

 Example configuration: